samyIO/public/README.md

 ## Introduction

 Hello, my name is Samer!
-This repository serves as reference for my developer and innovator skills in AI.
 Feel free to explore the repository and enjoy reading.

 Everything I know about generative AI and traditional ml is self-learned.